 See also the declaration of the I/O and the FSM code:

 And part the code of the FSM:

 The monitor is updated (nov 2016) and contains some extra information, e.g. a progress bar for received messages from the board, and a bar representing the buffered messages on the PC; the PC is buffering messages for a retry when no acknowledge is received from the board for prior send messages.

 New is also the use of parameters for the shortcut of the executable.
 The following parameters can be added to the shortcut of the executable:

 The default comport is COM5 and the default baudrate is 9600 bps.
 When a parameter is not added to the shortcut, the system will use the default.
 You have to set the monitor parameter to YES for automatic loading of the I/O fields.
 When this parameter is omitted you can use the VB programm as a template for your DIY GUI form.

-Download here the Debug App and a sketch example.
-The Debug App contains also the new plotter functionality.
-This is a beta version; when using the plotter; define all available pins.
+The Debug App contains also plotter functionality.
+This is a beta version; when using the plotter; define all 3 possible pins.